tgstation/tgstation/tools/tgstation-server-3/README.md

 1. `irc nick TGS3Test`
 1. `irc setup-auth NickServ "id hunter2"` Yes this is the real password, please use it only for testing
 1. `chat enable`
-1. `repo set-name tgstation-server`
+1. `repo set-name tgstation-server` These two lines specify the changelog's committer identity.
+They are not mirrored in the GUI
-1. `repo set-email tgstation-server@users.noreply.github.com`
+1. `repo set-email tgstation-server@tgstation13.org`
 1. `repo set-credentials` And follow the prompts
 1. `dm project-name tgstation`
 1. `repo python-path C:\Python27`